ischlo/divbscan/README.md

 Open the `params.R` script and in the first line of code assign to the `city` variable whichever city you chose.
 Default is `aix-en-provence`.

-### Other dependencies

-The workflow relies on the [osmium](https://osmcode.org/osmium-tool/) library, please install it separately.

 ## Simulation